Inpassor/yii2-daemon/README.md

 for daemon workers classes.
 Notice that the daemon takes all the classes over this directory that names ends with "Worker.php" and have property "active" set to true.
+Workers are loaded during daemon start.
+So if you add one more worker, daemon should be restarted to run this worker.

 4) Create the daemon workers.
 All the workers classes should extend inpassor\daemon\DaemonWorker :